 There is much more to Iran than what the media portrays.
 Iran has a rich cultural heritage and religious history that predates Islam.
 One ancient influence on the current Persian culture is Zoroastrianism.

 Let’s briefly look into this history so that we can better understand the Iranian worldview and the spiritual strongholds that bind these people.
-It is our hope that this increased understanding will not only help us understand the Azad family’s perspective, but will also guide our prayers and give us more clarity as we intercede for Iran.
+It is our hope that this increased understanding will not only us understand the Azad family’s perspective, but will also guide our prayers and give us more clarity as we intercede for Iran.

 Last week on the blog, we learned about Zoroastrianism.
 As Zoroastrianism caught hold in Iran, its influence continued to extend through the great King Cyrus.